 and perishable, but they are free!

-After the event concludes, White House staff members and the Secret Service gently toss the leftover eggs over the White House fence.
+After the event concluded, White House staff members and the Secret Service gently tossed the leftover eggs over the White House fence.

 Easter Egg Roll Costume Characters

 The White House chooses costume characters that reflect the importance of family values and is proud that the entire cast of "Family Guy" takes part each year in our Easter Egg Roll.